Dhananjaya-Kurukulasooriya/2nd-lab/instruction/1_Provision Azure Resources and Configure Key Vault/documentation.md

      ![10](./assets/snapshot.png)

-11. In the left-hand navigation  `overview` blade , under the "Objects" section, click `Secrets.`
+11. In the left-hand navigation  `overview` blade , under the "Objects" section, click `Secrets.`:

     ![11](./assets/snapshot1.png)

-12. Click the `+ Generate/Import` button at the top of the interface and fill the required fields with following details, then click `Create`.
+12. Click the `+ Generate/Import` button at the top of the interface and fill the required fields with following details, then click `Create`:

     ![12.a](./assets/snapshot2.png)
    * For **Upload options**, select **Manual**.